AnselLab/DeepRNA-Reg/README.md

 Before attempting to execute DeepRNAreg on your processed sequencing data, please first ensure that you have the following three sets of software libraries installed on your device.
 DeepRNAreg runs best on machines running either linux or MacOS.
 If you have a Windows PC, virtualization is suggested because this software utilizes multi-core processing that is not yet compatible with windows computers.

 ###1.
 Samtools

-First, pleasue ensure that you have samtools installed and executable via the command line.
+First, please ensure that you have samtools installed and executable via the command line.
 See here: https://www.htslib.org/download/.

 ###2.
 Keras and Tensorflow Python Modules